elena19m/Doku2LaTeX/README.md

 # How to install ANTLR4
-From "The Definitive ANTLR 4 Reference" by Terence Parr:
+From "The Definitive ANTLR 4 Reference" by Terence Parr (https://pragprog.com/book/tpantlr2/the-definitive-antlr-4-reference):

 Step 1.
 	Download antlr4 jar from www.antlr.org